sminez/k/README.md

 ### Todo
 * Copy selection to clipboard (no ANSI colors)
 * Copy only code selection to clipboard
-* Multiple helpfile directories
 * Pre-filter on certain tags?
 * Show all tags
 * Pretty print code snippets with bat?
   * Could also allow marking the language at the head of the snippet?
-* Make the snippet directory more like $PATH to allow for having a default set of snippets and then also optionally including others based on the environment.
-  * e.g. work related snippets, personal information etc
 * Also allow for pulling snippets over the network?...